clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 new Matrix(el);

 </script>
-Since it looked like my issue was lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is supposedly there behind a disabled flag, I set about testing this out to see if it could unblock me.
-The approach was:

-1. forcing on the `TS_DEBUG_USE_NETLINK_NFTABLES` flag in `wengine/router/router_linux.go`
-2. build a private copy of the tailscale/tailscale container image
-3. verify this image with Tailscale proxy since the implementation is shared with the Operator and the scenario is simpler
-4. if yes, test image with Tailscale Operator

-The result of working through these steps was the following private fork: <a href="https://q6o.to/ghcnftopf" target="_blank">https://github.com/clarkezone/tailscale/commits/nftoperatortestfix</a> the testing of which proved very fruitful.
-In summary, the `nfttables` support worked as expected.
-Since others had cited this problem, I decided to be a good opensource citizen and submit a PR: <a href="https://q6o.to/ghptsc8749" target="_blank">https://github.com/tailscale/tailscale/pull/8749</a>.

-As the ongoing work on <a href="https://q6o.to/ghitsc5621" target="_blank">https://github.com/tailscale/tailscale/issues/5621</a> continues to land (eg <a href="https://q6o.to/ghptsc8762" target="_blank">https://github.com/tailscale/tailscale/pull/8762</a>) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.

-If you want to follow along you can do the following:

-To try it out

-1. (optional) build client docker image substituting appropriate repos and tags: `PUSH=true REPOS=clarkezone/tsopfixtestclient TAGS=6 TARGET=client ./build_docker.sh`
-2. (optional) build operator docker image substituting appropriate repos and tags: `PUSH=true REPOS=clarkezone/tsopfixtestoperator TAGS=3 TARGET=operator ./build_docker.sh
-`
-3. Grab manifest from this branch: `curl -LO https://github.com/clarkezone/tailscale/raw/nftoperatortestfix/cmd/k8s-operator/manifests/operator.yaml`
-4. add your clientID and secret per the <a href="https://q6o.to/bptsk8sop" target="_blank">official instructions</a>
-5. (optional) if you built and pushed your own containers, update line 130 and 152 to point to your private images
-6. Apply the operator manifest: `kubectl apply -f operator.yaml`
-7. apply test manifests to publish a nginx server on tailnet: `kubectl apply -f https://gist.github.com/clarkezone/b22a5851f2e4229f5fd29f1115ddee32/raw/277efaa5e099ef055eb445115dd199dc40829df2/tailscaleoperatortest.yaml`
-8. Get the endopoint address for the service on your tailnet with `kubectl get services -n tailscaletest` in the external IP column, you should see a dns entry in your tailnet similar to tailscaletest-nginx-tailscale.tail967d8.ts.net, this is the endpoint your service is exposed on.
-9. You should be able to curl the endpoint and see output from nginx: `curl tailscaletest-nginx-tailscale.tail967d8.ts.net`

-## Adding Ingress
-The ultimate solution I've been looking for with a Tailscale Operator type of solution is something that works at the http layer and supports DNS and SSL integration to enable a better more secure user experience for connecting to clusters.
+The ultimate solution I've been looking for with a Tailscale Operator type of solution is something that works at the http layer and supports DNS and SSL integration (via letsencrypt) to enable a better more secure user experience for connecting to clusters.
 Over the course of writing this post, my wish came try when Maism landed the <a href="https://q6o.to/ghptsc9048" target="_blank">initial PR that adds ingress support to the Tailscale Operator</a>.
-This provides the final missing link I was looking for.
+This provided the final missing link I was looking for.
 So this post wouldn't be complete with a quick tour of that.
 It's also worth noting that because Ingress support doesn't depend on the iptables or nftables layer, my original issue is also solved without any of the concerns I've articulated above.
+Time heals all.

 In order to leverage Ingress support, the earlier example is modified by removing annotation from the service and adding an ingress manifest with a modified tailscale annotation:
 ```yaml